 To access the water heater, lift the roadside bench seat.
 The water heater controller is located on the control panel on the roadside wall above the bench.

-Your Airstream is equipped with a tankless recirculating water heater with a 60,000 BTU output, freeze protection, and direct spark ignition.
-The water heater monitors the temperature and flow of incoming and outgoing water to ensure optimal performance.
+Your Airstream is equipped with a continuous water heater featuring 60K BTU output, freeze protection, and direct spark ignition.
+The tankless water heater monitors inlet water temperature and flow, and output water temperature and flow.